 If our lodges are full by the time you join the race, we highly recommend you talk to our local tourism pro’s at Tuolumne County Visitors Bureau.
 Their web site showcases all sorts of great local lodging and activities, and they’re also terrific at talking through the options if you prefer to give them a call directly: (800) 446-1333.

 Thanks to a cooperative effort with our Recreation team, Stanislaus National Forest, and local activist, Dwight Folien from Groveland Trail Heads, we have created trio of new hiking, biking and nature trails in National Forest behind Rush Creek Lodge at Yosemite.
-There’s an easy 1-mile walking trail, a moderate 2-mile hiking trail, and a 3-mile multi-use trail ideal for mountain bikers.
-Weather permitting they should all be open in June.
+There’s an easy ½ mile walking trail, a moderate 1.6 mile hiking trail, and a 2.7 mile multi-use trail ideal for mountain bikers.
+All trails are now open!

 We all appreciate Dwight so much for all that he does to create and promote public trails throughout our region.
 Whether he’s lobbying government agencies or crawling through manzanita bushes to carve out new routes, Dwight is a great testament to the human spirit.
 He found his passion for mountain biking as part of a challenging recovery from addiction and depression, and continues to be a beacon of hope for all who struggle with life’s difficulties.
 He’s proof positive that with the right attitude and determination you can make the world a better place.